-3.1 Field, in-place repetitive static plate load tests are used for the evaluation and design of pavement structures.
-Repetitive static plate load tests are performed on soils and unbound base and subbase materials to determine a measure of the shear strength of pavement components.
+3.1 Field, in-place nonrepetitive static load tests are used for the evaluation and design of pavement structures.
+Nonrepetitive static plate load tests are performed on soils and unbound base and subbase materials to determine the modulus of subgrade reaction or a measure of the shear strength of pavement components.